openturns/openturns/python/doc/user_manual/functions.rst

 Special functions
 =================

-Special functions are implemented as C++ static methods and are hence casted as Python functions.
+Special functions are implemented as C++ static methods and are available as Python functions.

 .. autosummary::